dchristle/sfsig/RFC.md

 ## 5. Alternatives Considered

 1. Fixed set of pre-generated keys
-    - Pro: Keys can be "baked in" to software without the need for Internet-based updates
+    - Pro: Public keys can be "baked in" to software without the need for Internet-based updates
     - Con: Lacks flexibility and still requires periodic updates, for various reasons, which must be done via requiring users to download a software update

 2. Per-message digital signatures